 Following is a summary of things you should know about how the program works.

-Student apply for admission to the university of their choice (amonst the 7 BCA awarding universities) and each unit of study within the program is delivered by online distance means from one of 7 participating universities.
+Prospective students can apply for admission to courses at the university of their choice (amonst the 6 BCA awarding universities) and each unit of study** within the program is delivered by online distance means from one of 6 participating universities.
 The program is designed to be studied part-time.